the-teachingRSE-project/competencies/competencies.md

 a story-like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.

-## The Term Research Software Engineer
+## The term Research Software Engineer

 Research Software Engineering can be considered an interface discipline, linking traditional Software Engineering with Research itself [@Lamprecht2024-giradar].